adhami3310/Converter/README.md

 This is a fork of [`Upscaler`](https://gitlab.com/TheEvilSkeleton/Upscaler) by Hari Rana (TheEvilSkeleton) to convert images instead of upscaling them.
 Check out their project!

-This app uses a variety of library but the main one is [ImageMagick](https://github.com/ImageMagick/ImageMagick), which without their generous contribution to the open source community this would be nearly impossible to make.
+This app uses a variety of libraries but the main one is [ImageMagick](https://github.com/ImageMagick/ImageMagick), which without their generous contribution to the open source community this would be nearly impossible to make.